 The thief does not come except to steal, and to kill, and to destroy.
 I have come that they may have life, and that they may have it more abundantly.
 (Jn 10:10)

-What did Jesus mean when He gave us this beautiful promise?
+What did Jesus mean when He gave us this beautiful promise of the abundant life?
 And how in the world can I attain it?
 Is it for everyone—even me?
 Let’s see if we can study it together.

 Whenever I am trying to understand the meaning of a verse, I do these things: